 Continuing Professional Education (CPE) Requirements

-Annual CPE reporting is now open all year.
+Annual CPE reporting opens 1 October each year.
 Log in to the Certification Candidate Management System (CCMS) to begin CPE reporting.

 As an IIA certified or qualified professional, you are responsible for ensuring that the CPE information in your report is accurate.
-You must log in to CCMS to report begin to report your CPE.
+You must log in to CCMS to report your CPE.
 Get more information on CPE reporting steps for current and expired certificate holders.

 Complimentary Reporting for North America IIA Members

 Members of The IIA in North America and the Caribbean benefit from free CPE reporting.
 Learn more about IIA membership benefits.

 CPE reporting fees vary globally, based upon membership status, if you report CPE directly to The IIA through CCMS, or through your local affiliate.
 Check with your local affiliate regarding pricing and the reporting process.

 Visit the Fee Structure page of our website for the most current pricing information.
 IIA-certified professionals who fail to meet their CPE requirements by the reporting deadline will automatically be placed in Expired status and may not use their designation nor be listed in the registry.

 The Annual CPE Audit notifications are sent in January for the prior year’s reporting cycle.
 Individuals selected for a CPE audit will be notified via email.
 If selected for an audit, individuals must provide evidence of previously reported CPE activities that meet the criteria described in the CPE Policy.
 (If you self-claim CPEs, be sure to keep detailed records.)
 If you are chosen for an audit, you will be given a six-month grace period to report CPE.
 The deadline and requirements for returning supporting documentation will be included in the email.